UBC-MDS/dsci_524_ezplot/README.md

 ## Where This Package Fits in the Python Ecosystem

-The Python ecosystem already offers powerful visualization libraries like Matplotlib, Seaborn, and Plotly.
-However, these libraries often require significant boilerplate code to customize and generate specific plots. ezplot aims to bridge the gap between flexibility and simplicity by providing pre-built functions tailored for common visualization needs.
-While Seaborn and Matplotlib offer extensive functionality; ezplot is designed to be lightweight and accessible for users who need straightforward plotting tools without diving into extensive customization.
+The Python ecosystem already offers powerful visualization libraries like `Matplotlib`, `Seaborn`, and `Plotly`.
+However, these libraries often require significant boilerplate code to customize and generate specific plots. `ezplot` aims to bridge the gap between flexibility and simplicity by providing pre-built functions tailored for common visualization needs.
+While `Seaborn` and `Matplotlib` offer extensive functionality; `ezplot` is designed to be lightweight and accessible for users who need straightforward plotting tools without diving into extensive customization.

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
+Check out the [CONTRIBUTING.md](https://github.com/UBC-MDS/dsci_524_ezplot/blob/main/CONTRIBUTING.md) guidelines.
+Please note that this project is released with a [Code of Conduct](https://github.com/UBC-MDS/dsci_524_ezplot/blob/main/CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License